Odo: Depth-Guided Diffusion for Identity-Preserving Body Reshaping: Experiments

 We compare against Ren~et~al.~\cite{ren2022structure}, setting warping strength according to the weight difference between input and ground truth images for fair evaluation.
 Since the implementation of Okuyama~et~al.~\cite{Okuyama_2024_WACV} is unavailable, quantitative comparison is limited to Ren~et~al.

 We also evaluate FLUX.1 Kontext[dev]~\cite{flux12024kontext}, a prompt-based editing model.
 We design specific prompts instructing the model to \textit{``Make the person fatter,'' ``Make the person thinner,'' or ``Make the person muscular''} while specifying target weights.
-However, due to the lack of fine-grained editing controls, FLUX.1 Kontext[dev] achieves limited performance, as shown in \cref{table:quantitative_comparison}.
+However FLUX.1 Kontext[dev] achieves limited performance, as shown in \cref{table:quantitative_comparison}.